Telling Your Partner You Have an STD

 The trouble happens when people feel perfectly fine and show no signs of having an STD.
 Since they don't know, they don't get treated.
 That causes bigger problems because STDs don't just go away on their own.
 Without treatment, the infection stays in the body and could cause permanent health problems or spread to other people.
 That's why doctors recommend that people who are having sex (or who have had sex in the past) get tested regularly for STDs.

 Why People Need to Tell Their Partners

 So what do you do if your test comes back positive?
 One of the first steps is to tell any sexual partners — past, present, and future.
 Why?
 Their health is at risk, so they need to know what's going on.
-It's natural to feel apprehensive, even scared, at the thought of discussing your disease.
+It's natural to feel worried, even scared.
 You may worry about rejection and rumors.
-But to protect your partner (and avoid any future embarrassment or misunderstanding), it's a conversation you need to have.
+But to protect your partner (and avoid any future embarrassment), it's a conversation you need to have.

 Need more reasons?

 - Not telling a partner about an STD after a confirmed diagnosis may be a criminal offense in some states.